RAKSHASRIA/RAKSHASRIA/README.md

 I'm a passionate Creator with a keen interest in ML.
 I enjoy Solving Problems.

-- 🔭 I’m currently working as an intern in Indworks.
+- 🔭 I’m currently working as an AI/ML intern in Octeract.
 - 🌱 I’m currently learning Machine Learning.
 - 👯 I’m looking to collaborate on ML Projects.
 - 🚀 Aspiring UI/UX Designer, ready to work on projects.